mastering-jaz/mastering-jaz.github.io/pages/end-icon.md

 #### Details

-You can provide id and name if you want.
+You can provide id and name.

 *   **Jobnet stop** : If you "on" the check box, job execution flow will be held/paused at this point.
     Normally you won't need this to "on".
 However, in a large and nested jobnet, this might help with some situation such